Thursday, December 6, 2018

 Jesus, Lord, at thy birth.

-When Father Joseph arrived at the neighboring church, he brushed the falling snow from his shoulders.
-He knocked on the church office door and called “Merry Christmas!”
+When Father Joseph arrived at Franz’s home, he brushed the falling snow from his shoulders.
+He knocked on the door and called “Merry Christmas!”

 “Can you finish my song before service tonight?”
 Father Joseph said.
 “It would be such a Christmas gift!
 Our organ broke, and I thought you could finish my lyric with something special on the guitar.
 I can’t do it myself.”

-“Oh, it’s gorgeous, Father Franz,” Father Joseph said with a tear in his eye.
-“My congregation will love it.”
+“Oh, it’s gorgeous, Franz,” Father Joseph said with a tear in his eye.
+“The congregation will love it.”

-With relief, Father Joseph warmed his hands at the fireplace, put his coat and hat back on, and shuffled to the door.
+With relief, Father Joseph warmed his hands at the fireplace, put his coat and hat back on, and hurried to the door.
 He wrapped his scarf around his neck.

-“See you later tonight,” Father Franz said to him.
+“See you later tonight,” Franz said to him.
 “We’ll make everything work out somehow.”

 Father Joseph walked back to his church singing, “Silent night, holy night . . .”
 It did seem like a holy night to him despite all the turmoil.

 “Merry Christmas!
-I would like to now present a new Christmas hymn written by myself and Father Franz,” Father Joseph announced.
-“Since our organ is broken, Father Franz has joined us tonight to play the guitar.
+I would like to now play a new Christmas hymn written by myself and Franz,” Father Joseph announced.
+“Since our organ is broken, Franz will play the guitar.
 Sometimes, new songs come from the most unlikely places at the right time when we need them the most.”

-Father Joseph watched the congregation squirm in their seats.
+Father Joseph watched the congregation shift in their seats and whisper among themselves.
 He was worried at what their response might be, but he hoped for the best.

 “What happened to the organ?” one man in a black suit snapped.